DrThomasAger/smile/README.md

 ## The Basics

-State-of-the-art prompts have clearly defined sections, implicitly or explicitly.
+We've come a long way. **State-of-the-art** prompts typically now have many different semantically unique sections, implicitly or explicitly.
 They may have:

 * A role definition ("You are an expert on the (: Smile prompt language")
 * Data e.g. (This README.md)